Briggs Report: Research

 Nurse-led research was also recognised as of value by the report.
 It argued that "a sense of the need for research should become part of the mental equipment of every practicing nurse or midwife" although the number engaged in active research would be small.

 Impact

-The report formed the basis of the Midwives and Health Visitors Act (1979).
+Recommendations from the Briggs Report were not implemented until 1979. when it formed the basis of the Midwives and Health Visitors Act (1979).
+It led to a move away from apprenticeship style training for nurses.

 A Royal College of Nursing review written 50 years after the report called it a "breakthrough" that "set in train the first radical reform of nurse education since Nightingale."

+The next overarching governmental review of nursing and midwifery was to be Front Line Care (Report) in 2010, thirty-eight years later.